rantahar/introduction-to-mpi/_episodes/05-communication-patterns.md

 > ## Patterns Relevant to Your Field
 >
 > If you brought your own research code, how is it implemented?
-> What data is involved in each step of the algorithm.
+> What data is involved in each step of the algorithm?
-> Think about what communication patterns
+> What tasks could be performed at the same time
+> Which would be more appropriate, a task parallel or a data parallel approach?
+>
 >
 > Think of computational research problems in your field.
 > Go trough the same set of questions with a common